‘To mark Citizens UK’s 30th Anniversary Year Citizens UK’s Council of Members invite you to our Third Summit for Civil Society.

 We hope you feel that your time will be very well spent and have tried to craft the day accordingly with many opportunities to meet others and experience what we call ‘the art of politics’.

-We are really look forward to seeing you on June 29th.
+We are really looking forward to seeing you on June 29th.

 Co-Chairs of CUK Council - Sarah Holtam, (West London Citizens) and Rev Tim Norwood (Milton Keynes Citizens).